dart-lang/language/accepted/future-releases/language-versioning/feature-specification.md

 It does so by:

-* Assigning a default language version to each Dart package.
+- Assigning a default language version to each Dart package.
-* Assigning each Dart library to at most one Dart package.
+- Assigning each Dart library to at most one Dart package.
-* Making each library inherit its package’s default language version unless it specifies a library-specific language version override.
+- Making each library inherit its package’s default language version unless it specifies a library-specific language version override.
-* Defaulting to the most recent language version if there is no other hint.
+- Defaulting to the most recent language version if there is no other hint.

-### Package Default Language Version
+The *package configuration* for a Dart program is stored in the new [`.dart_tool/package_config.json`](https://github.com/dart-lang/language/blob/master/accepted/future-releases/language-versioning/package-config-file-v2.md) file (which replaces `.packages` as the package configuration file).
+It contains information which allows Dart tools to resolve `package:` URIs to files, assign files to packages, and assign a *default* language version to each package.

-A language tool (like a compiler or analyzer) needs to derive this information for *all* packages available to the program it is processing.
-To this end, we record a language version for each available package in the new [`.dart_tool/package_config.json`](https://github.com/dart-lang/language/blob/master/accepted/future-releases/language-versioning/package-config-file-v2.md) file (which replaces `.packages` as the package configuration file), and this language version is used to define the *default* language version for all libraries in that package.
-Each individual library can override the default language version if necessary.
+### Default Language Version

-The `.dart_tool/package_config.json` file is a JSON formatted text file which declares a number of named packages with a root and a package URI root directory for each.
-The SDK version for a specific package is added as an extra `languageVersion` property on the JSON object for the package.
-The package configuration file is generated automatically by the `pub` tool as documented in the file’s specification.
+Each *package* in a program has a default language version associated with it, and each *library* in that package has that language version as its default language version.
+A library can override the default language version explicitly as described below.

-Example package entry:
+The package configuration file,  `.dart_tool/package_config.json`, file is a JSON formatted text file which defines the configuration for a number of named packages using entries of the form:

 ```ini
  {